Version2beta/version2beta/src/articles/why_be_functional_post.md

 The better our code meets these standards, the more simple I believe it is.

 This test works for more than evaluating code we've written.
 I use it to think about how patterns, languages, or even programming paradigms affect my work.
-Shortly, we'll use the simplicity test here to functional programming, but for now let's try it out with Object Oriented Programming.
+Shortly, we'll use the simplicity test here to functional programming, but for now let's try it out with Object-Oriented Programming.

-### Applying the simplicity test to Object Oriented Programming
+### Applying the simplicity test to Object-Oriented Programming

 > "OO makes code understandable by encapsulating moving parts.
 FP makes code understandable by minimizing moving parts." - Michael Feathers

-We can use the simplicity test as a lens to view object oriented programming.
+We can use the simplicity test as a lens to view object-oriented programming.

 * Can we reason about the code?
 Yes, we can reason about well-written OO code.

-At least, we *might* be able to reason about well-written object oriented code, but in practice there's a lot of OO code out in the wild that's extremely difficult to reason about.
+At least, we *might* be able to reason about well-written object-oriented code, but in practice there's a lot of OO code out in the wild that's extremely difficult to reason about.
 There are some good reasons for this.

-A core principle of object oriented programming is encapsulation.
+A core principle of object-oriented programming is encapsulation.
 We hide complexity, even reasonable complexity, inside of objects to make sure that most programmers don't ever have to experience it.
 Unfortunately this means that we can hide complexity, even unreasonable complexity, inside our objects because no one but us are ever going to see it.
 Later, when we're maintaining code, we are often inclined to increase complexity of someone else's code because it's hidden.

-Object oriented programming not only encapsulates complexity, but offers a lot of it.
+Object-oriented programming not only encapsulates complexity, but offers a lot of it.
 Our objects have mutable state, and behaviors to mutate that state.
 It's often hard to explain why we're in the state we are, because state can be mutated anywhere inside the object by any code that accesses the object.
 We don't typically keep track of how our state changed in the past, so we can't track how we got where we are.

 * Can we test the code?
 Yes, we can test our code.
 We do it all the time.